oracle/node-oracledb/INSTALL.md

 ol6_x86_64_instantclient channel, depending on your version of Linux.

 Using any of these methods will install the required `libaio` package, if it is not already present.
-On recent Linux versions, such as Oracle Linux 8, you may also need to manually install the `libnsl` package.
-Oracle Instant Client 19 will not run on Oracle Linux 6.
+When using Instant Client 19 on recent Linux versions, such as Oracle Linux 8, you may also need to manually install the `libnsl` package.

 For Instant Client 19 RPMs, the system library search path is automatically configured during installation.
 For older versions, if there is no other Oracle